ZX Spectrum: Unofficial clones

 Numerous unofficial Spectrum clones were produced, especially in Eastern Europe.
 Many small start-ups in the Soviet Union assembled various clones, distributed through poster adverts and street stalls.
 Over 50 such clone models existed in total.
 In Czechoslovakia, the first production ZX Spectrum clone was the Didaktik Gama, sporting two switched 32 KB memory banks and 16 KB of slower RAM containing graphical data for video output, followed by Didaktik M, with later availability of a 5.25"/3.5" floppy disk drives; and a Didaktik Kompakt clone with a built-in floppy drive.
 There were also clones produced in South America, such as the Brazilian-made TK90X and TK95, as well as the Argentine Czerweny CZ models.

 In the United Kingdom, Spectrum peripheral vendor Miles Gordon Technology (MGT) released the SAM Coupé 8-bit home computer in December 1989.
 It was designed to be fully compatible with the ZX Spectrum 48K, housing a Zilog Z80B processor clocked at 6 MHz and 256KB of RAM.
 By this point, the Amiga and Atari ST had taken hold of the market, leaving MGT in eventual receivership in June 1990.
 In his book Retro Tech, Peter Leigh considers the Sam Coupé to be the "true" successor of the ZX Spectrum.
+In 2024, Retro Games released their unofficial clone of the ZX Spectrum titled "The Spectrum" — named generically so because the ZX trademark is unlicensed from Sinclair — which would include 48 built-in games, a save game option, rewind mode and pre-owned titles load up.